Edit Request Template

 Important: Editing a request template does not affect requests that have already been created using that template.
 Only future requests created from the template are affected.

 Each request template is based upon a sub type.
 A sub type determines two things: 1) which fields appear on the non-workflow tabs, and 2) how many workflow tabs there are and in what order.
-To configure sub types, please go to Service Desk --> Sub Types.
+To configure sub types, please go to Settings > Service Desk Templates > Sub Types.
 Instructions may be found here.

-2 Filling out fields on the non-workflow tabs
+2 Fill out fields on the non-workflow tabs

 Workflow and non-workflow tabs